-Symptoms may include burning pain around the tendon at the beginning of activity, which gets less with activity and then worsens following activity.
+Symptoms may include burning pain around the tendon at the beginning of the activity, which gets less with activity and then worsens the following activity.
 Stiffness is felt early morning in the tendon which gets better after walking for a while.
-Patient complains of –
+The patient complains of –

 - Pain, stiffness, and loss of strength in the affected area.

 - Pain may get worse with provocating activity.

 - Pain and stiffness may be during the night or with getting up in the morning.

 - The area may be tender, red, warm, or swollen if there is inflammation.